apache/arrow/docs/source/format/CDeviceDataInterface.rst

     Optional.
 An event-like object to synchronize on if needed.

     Many devices, like GPUs, are primarily asynchronous with respect to CPU processing.
-As such in order to safely access memory, it is often necessary to have an object to synchronize processing with.
-Since different devices will use different types to specify this, we use a void* which can be coerced into a pointer to whatever the device appropriate type is.
+As such, in order to safely access device memory, it is often necessary to have an object to synchronize processing with.
+Since different devices will use different types to specify this, we use a ``void*`` which can be coerced into a pointer to whatever the device appropriate type is.

     If synchronization is not needed, this can be null.
 If this is non-null